JetBrains/kotlin-web-site/docs/topics/data-analysis/data-analysis-work-with-api.md

 videos
 ```

-2. **Chunk and load data:**
-Chunk IDs from the cleaned data and load corresponding video statistics.
+2. Chunk IDs from the cleaned data and load corresponding video statistics.
 This involves breaking the data into smaller
 batches and fetching additional details:

 ```kotlin